aviomg/studio-keys/README.md

 Studio Keys is a Python program that:
 - Processes `.studio` files to extract the necessary data in JSON format.
-- Parses and processes the JSON files to convert the design elements (e.g., rectangles, text, images) into SVG format.
+- Parses and processes the JSON files to convert the design elements (e.g., rectangles, text, images) into SVG format, rendering one SVG for each "artboard".
+- Locates, processes, and encodes image files to base-64.
 - Outputs the SVG files, maintaining the correct layering and structure of the original design.

 The program allows a user to upload their `.studio` files, and then outputs a downloadable .zip containing an SVG for each artboard in the file.